mohamedHalim12/data-translate/README.md

 ## Deploy on Heroku (using a docker container)

-This assumes you have a Heroku account and have a [Heroku app](https://dashboard.heroku.com/apps) created.
+This assumes you have a Heroku account!!!

 - Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 - Run the following command to create a new Heroku app: